swcarpentry/shell-novice/_episodes/02-filedir.md

 First let's find out where we are by running a command called `pwd` (which stands for 'print working directory').
-Directories are like *places* - at any time while we are using the shell, we are in exactly one place, called our **current working directory**.
+Directories are like *places* - at any time while we are using the shell we are in exactly one place, called our **current working directory**.
 Commands mostly read and write files in the current working directory, i.e. 'here', so knowing where you are before running a command is important. `pwd` shows you where you are: